 Launching our campaign to remove "the advancement of religion" as a charitable status, we released a report in March 2019 setting out the case for this change in charity law.

 Charities shouldn't escape scrutiny because of their religion or belief ethos.
 Are you concerned that a particular religious charity is failing to provide a public benefit, or causing harm to yourself or your community?
 Please let us know, or seek advice from the Charity Commission (England & Wales), OSCR (Scotland), or the Charity Commission Northern Ireland.

-Please consider writing to your MP, tell them it's time for "the advancement of religion" to be removed as a charitable purpose.
+Tell your MP it's time for "the advancement of religion" to be removed as a charitable purpose.
 Enter your postcode below to find your MP and send a letter to them.